kaufland-ecommerce/esque/README.md

 * Support for any type of Kafka deployment >1.2
 * Display Resources (Topics, Consumergroups, Brokers)
-* Get detailed Overviews of Resources (Topics, Consumergroups, Brokers)
+* Get detailed Overviews of Resources (Topics, Consumer Groups, Brokers)
 * Create/Delete Topics
 * Edit Topic Configurations
 * Edit Consumer Offset for Topics
-* SASL/SSL Support support out of the box
+* SASL/SSL Support out of the box
 * Consume and Produce to and from Avro and Plaintext Topics (including Avro Schema Resolution from Schema Registry)
 * Context Switch (Easily Switch between pre-defined Clusters)
 * Kafka Ping (Test roundtrip time to your kafka cluster)